 Where To Find Freelance Writing Jobs

-When I first started out I joined Contena which takes you through a guided video course on how to create samples, even if you have no experience, and how to search their platform to find gigs.
+When I first started out I joined Contena which touts itself as a premier source of content writing jobs.
+Once you join, the “coursework” takes you through a guided video course on how to create samples, even if you have no experience, write emails to pitch to clients, and how to search their platform to find gigs.

 Contena does charge a monthly fee of $100, and they only allow a certain amount of members to enter at one time (they periodically open their membership up).